mzanibelli/kakedit/README.md

 ## Tweaks

 - Make Broot open all files in `$EDITOR`.
-- Tweak Kakoune runtime to forward `kak_client` and `kak_session` to the windowing systemd.
+- Tweak Kakoune runtime to forward `kak_client` and `kak_session` to the windowing system.
 This makes `:terminal kakedit` become the fun bit.

 ## See also